herotc/legion.herodamage.com/_rogue/dpgate.md

 {% include layout-parts/ads/inarticle.jekyll %}

-At the time I'm writing this, Raidbots isn't updated.
-The only way to check it is to build SimulationCraft from the sources.
-I'll update this post once it'll be done.
+At this moment, the only way to check it is to build SimulationCraft from the sources or use Raidbots 'nightly'.
-Until then, here is two pics showing how big the impact is, see how we went from bottom to top in 2 weeks.
+Here is two pics showing how big the impact is, see how we went from bottom to top in 2 weeks.
 Do remember that we are still working on this, so we might optimize it furthermore.

 ![Assassination buildswith and without the bug](/assets/wow/img/rogue/dpgate/assassination.png "Assassination buildswith and without the bug")